truonggianggx/cms-docs/installation.md

 <a name="installation"></a>
 ## Install on hosting

+> {note} It's better if you install it locally and make it ready for your website before deploying on your hosting.

+- Run `composer install` to install vendor packages (If you're not a Laravel developer and you can't run that command, please contact me https://codecanyon.net/user/botble then I will send you that folder).

 - Upload all files into `public_html`.
 - Create a database and import data from `database.sql` (it's located in source code).
 - Create `.env` from `.env.example` and update your database information